apollographql/subscriptions-transport-ws/docs/source/setup.md

 `graphql-subscriptions` exposes a default `PubSub` class you can use for a simple usage of data publication.

+The `PubSub` implmentation also includes an mechanism that converts a specific `PubSub` event into a stream of `AsyncIterator`, which you can use with `graphql` subscriptions resolver.

 > Check out how to change the `PubSub` mechanism to an external one [here](/tools/graphql-subscriptions/external-pubsub.html)

 To get started, install `graphql-subscriptions` package: